 In this Back to School Edition blog post, I will be highlighting the importance of school bus safety, because often times, we see accidents that involve a school bus.
 All 50 states the US have laws that revolve around school buses, specifically laws that make it illegal to pass a school bus when it is stopped (and its lights are flashing and signs are extended out).
 Sadly, there are too many incidents by which vehicles pass a stopped school bus as it is loading or unloading passengers, and some of those incidents have involved fatalities or serious injury.

 In the past, I’ve been able to provide a link to Shawn’s “School Bus Driver” website, which had a page dedicated to this matter in particular.
-However, he has closed the website as of a few months ago.
+However, he has closed the website as of a couple of years ago.
 In place of that link, I am going to share a diagram that has been seen on various sites across the web.
 The diagram clearly shows when vehicles must stop for a stopped school bus that is loading or unloading students.